 The new logo kept the colors of the national flag and has red stripes on the left, which gives the impression as though it is flying in the wind.
-Certain fans regard it as a “Flying Elvis.”
+Certain fans regard it as a ‘Flying Elvis’.

-Seven years later, they darkened the blue on the logo and it remains on their jersey as of the 2020 NFL season.
+7 years later, they darkened the blue on the logo and it remains on their jersey as of the 2020 NFL season.

-The New England Patriots have a 53-player roster for the 2020 NFL season.
-This consists of three quarterbacks, five running backs, five wide receivers, three tight ends, nine offensive linemen, seven defensive linemen, six linebackers, twelve defensive backs, and three special team players.
+This season consists of 3 quarterbacks, 2 running backs, 6 wide receivers, 2 tight ends, 9 offensive linemen, 8 defensive linemen, 5 linebackers, 13 defensive backs, and 3 special team players.

-|Quarterbacks||2 Brian Hoyer |
+|Quarterback||2 Brian Hoyer |

 1 Cam Newton